 A study published on May 1, 2016, reviewed 141 past studies and analyzed the data.

 A study published on July 27, 2016, however, holds hope that the CA-125 test may “rule in” Endometriosis.
-You can read it here.
-It is supported by a December 2016 study, which you can read here.
-Unfortunately, a 2017 study (read it here) found that due to the fluctuating levels of CA-125 throughout a woman’s menstrual cycle, as well as the fact that CA-125 is not exclusive to Endomtriosis, does not make it a recommended diagnostic tool (yet).
+It is supported by a March 2017 study.
+Unfortunately, another 2017 study found that due to the fluctuating levels of CA-125 throughout a woman’s menstrual cycle, as well as the fact that CA-125 is not exclusive to Endomtriosis, does not make it a recommended diagnostic tool (yet).

 Hoping that future research can continue to push forward on non-invasive diagnostic tools.